 You’ve probably been wiping your baby’s gummy smile with a wet cloth or gauze wrapped around your finger to clean after feeding and before bedtime—but now there’s teeth to consider!
 Brushing should begin when their teeth erupt through their gums.

-- · Use a pea-size amount of fluoride-free baby toothpaste
+- Use a pea-size amount of fluoride-free baby toothpaste (fluoride free because they won’t master spitting at first)

 There are plenty of options out there for toothpaste, toothbrush, flavored floss, and more for parents to get overwhelmed by.
 But when teaching your toddler to take care of their teeth, you’ll probably want to make it as fun as possible to hold their interest (and your own!).